 Our free Brainy Bag is full of useful resources to help you and your child better understand brain tumours - as well as age-appropriate treats!Order your FREE pack

-Radiotherapy is the current standard of treatment for children with a DIPG brain tumour.
+Radiotherapy is the current standard of treatment for children with a diffuse midline glioma.

-If your child is diagnosed with a DIPG, having surgery to remove the tumour may not always be a viable option due to the dangers of operating on critical areas of the brain.
+If your child is diagnosed with a diffuse midline glioma, surgery to remove the tumour is usually not possible.
+This is due to:

 Our Jake animations can help explain brain tumours and brain tumour treatments to you and your child.

-Given the relative lack of treatment options for DIPGs, you may want to consider looking for an available clinical trial your child could join.
-Even if your child is not given a new treatment whilst on a clinical trial, they will be given conventional (standard) treatment while also having their health monitored very closely.
+You might also want to look for clinical trials that might be available for your child.
+Even if your child is not given a new treatment while on a clinical trial, they will be given conventional (standard) treatment and also have their health monitored very closely.